 Coquettish socialite Kay Elliott has set her cap for Alan Ward, an associate in her father's law firm.
 But while pursuing Alan, she must fend off the advances of a greedy fortune-hunter, who is aided and abetted by his equally voracious sister.Written by

 Dan Navarro <firstname.lastname@example.org>

-In September 1928, Warner Bros.
-Pictures purchased a majority interest in First National Pictures and from that point on, all "First National" productions were actually made under Warner Bros. control, even though the two companies continued to retain separate identities until the mid-1930's, after which time "A Warner Bros.-First National Picture" was often used.
+In September 1928 Warner Bros.
+Pictures purchased a majority interest in First National Pictures and from that point on, all "First National" productions were actually made under Warner Bros. control, even though the two companies continued to retain separate identities until the mid-'30s, after which "A Warner Bros.-First National Picture" was often used.
 See more »

 12 of 16 people found this review helpful.

 Was this review helpful to you?

 | Report this